 Part 2: The basics on book titles, subtitles, and social media branding

 [NOTE: the books mentioned in this episode are out of print.
 For more, check out episode 388.]

 As we’re moving into July, it’s time to cover the later-half of getting your book done and published.
 I realize many of you are still in the writing stage and this may keep you in “tunnel vision” for the next few months but even so, it’s not a bad idea to look ahead towards the wrap-up, which includes packaging and marketing your book.

 I’m going to jump a little ahead since we’re not going to cover marketing until much later in this series but I recently had a conversation with a friend who is finishing up the ideation stage and transitioning into the first draft.
 He’s also retained Megan as his editor for when he finishes the manuscript in the fall and I’m super excited for him.

 I advised him to start thinking about a title for his book.
 He has a working title but isn’t yet fully committed to it.
 You may be in that netherworld too or maybe you haven’t conceived of a title yet.
 Or perhaps, you have one set in stone and that is the first thing you thought of.
 Truth is, I don’t have a specific prescription for this because I believe it’s personal for each author and book.

 I can’t tell you what you should call your book or really how to go about finding the perfect title.
 You’ll have to do some deep soul searching on that.
-But I can tell you what was behind our final title selection.
-Here are some important factors that led us to our title:
+Here are some factors to consider:

 The subtitle serves as a fuller, more robust description of the story.
 It also helps with search engine optimization (SEO).
-Notice how we incorporate the keywords that are relevant to the story and our potential reader base: “Star Trek,” “fan film,” “Walter Koenig” (the real one no less!).
+It can incorporate the keywords that are relevant to the story and potential reader base.

 Social media branding consistency